7 Best Leather Hiking Boots in 2024

 KEEN Targhee III Waterproof Mid stands out as our top choice for breathability among leather hiking boots in our lab.
 Its ability to keep our feet ventilated while remaining watertight during hikes impressed us, making it a stellar option for tackling rugged terrains without sacrificing comfort.
 Priced at £150, it offers these exceptional features without breaking the bank.

 Despite its tough exterior, this boot provides a padded interior, ensuring a comfortable fit.
-Under the microscope, its compact and interlocked braided fibers with minimal gaps strike a balance between waterproofing and breathability.
+Under the microscope, its compact and interlocked braided fibres with minimal gaps strike a balance between waterproofing and breathability.
 With a remarkable 2/5 score in our lab tests, it proves its effectiveness in keeping water out while allowing airflow.
 Featuring a toe bumper, it provides additional protection from rocks, enhancing durability.

 The ride feels inherently stable due to its firm midsole, supportive shanks, and grippy lugs.
 Our durometer confirms a 31.1 HA measurement, 22.4% tougher than average, yet we feel cushioned enough from harsh landings.
 The shoe's additional support and 4.2 mm multidirectional lugs help us feel well-planted and surefooted, even as we carry loaded backpacks.